fooy/amlogic-s9xxx-armbian/README.md

 - ### Local build instructions

 1. Install the necessary packages (E.g Ubuntu 20.04 LTS user)

 ```yaml
 sudo apt-get update -y
 sudo apt-get full-upgrade -y
 sudo apt-get install -y $(curl -fsSL git.io/ubuntu-2004-server)
 ```

 2. Clone the repository to the local. `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-armbian.git`

 3. Create the `build/output/images` folder, and upload the Armbian image ( Eg: `Armbian_21.11.0-trunk_Lepotato_buster_current_5.10.80.img` ) to this `~/amlogic-s9xxx-armbian/build/output/images` directory.
-Please keep the release version number (e.g. `21.11.0`) and kernel version number (e.g. `5.10.80`) in the name of the original Armbian image file, and will be used as substitution parameters when naming the output firmware during reconstruction.
+Please keep the release version number (e.g. `21.11.0`) and kernel version number (e.g. `5.10.80`) in the name of the original Armbian image file, It will be used as the name of the armbian firmware after rebuilding.

 4. Enter the `~/amlogic-s9xxx-armbian` root directory.
 And run Eg: `sudo ./rebuild -d -b s905x3 -k 5.4.160` to build armbian for `amlogic s9xxx`.
 The generated Armbian image is in the `build/output/images` directory under the root directory.